-Oyo State Governor, Senator Abiola Ajimobi, on Wednesday, led top officials of the state on a roadshow across the state to sensitise the people on the preparedness of the state to begin the enforcement of environmental sanitation laws.
+The executive governor of Oyo State, Governor Abiola Ajimobi, on Wednesday, led officials of the state on across the state to create awareness on the preparedness of the state to begin the enforcement of environmental sanitation laws.

 The campaign, which took the governor and his team to markets in Bere, Oja Oba, Bode, Molete and Challenge, is expected to continue on Thursday (today) in other areas of the state.

 Addressing the traders and residents, the governor warned them to desist from indiscriminate dumping of refuse, refuse burning and other violations of the state’s new sanitation laws, which he said would be fully enforced beginning from February 2.

 Advising the residents to comply with the law, he said that violators would be brought to justice irrespective of their status.

 Ajimobi said, “As we have been doing earlier, we have come again on environmental sanitation sensitisation to make our people know that Ibadan should be one of the cleanest cities in Nigeria.